 MA Creative Writing, BA English and Creative Writing, BA English and Film

-Students in the Department of Film and Creative Writing have had a variety of opportunities to work with RSC practitioners, developing their creative skills through activities such as playwriting and devising workshops, since the start of our collaboration in 2015.
+Students in the Department of Film and Creative Writing have had a variety of opportunities to work with RSC practitioners, developing their creative skills through activities such as playwriting and devising workshops.

 A variety of tailored learning opportunities have been organised for students across the College of Arts of Law through our collaboration with the RSC, notably for students in the departments of: Liberal Arts and Sciences, Political Science and International Studies and English Language and Linguistics.

 "Our partnership with the University of Birmingham is a brilliant opportunity for students to get right into the heart of the RSC, using the theatre and its resources as part of their studies."

 Erica Whyman, Deputy Artistic Director of the RSC